 Planning for a Healthy Transportation System

-Projects funded in 2021 are located throughout Colorado and address critical urban, suburban and rural freight infrastructure improvements.
-Shared through the Freight Investment Plan, projects that represent most of Colorado was a priority to ensure the investment had a statewide approach.
+Funded projects address critical urban, suburban and rural freight infrastructure improvements.
+Shared through the Freight Investment Plan, projects are distributed across Colorado to ensure the investment maintains a statewide reach.

-In additional to a statewide presence, the funds were strategically targeting two goals:
+In additional to a statewide reach, the funds strategically target two goals: